 A program will automatically assume the highest project score among the projects it contains.

-That project score will be displayed in a program's hint and will define the program's rank among projects and other programs when the project list is sorted by project score.
+That project score will be displayed in a program's hint and will define the program's rank among projects and other programs when the list is sorted by project score.

-Sorting a Single Project or Program by Project Score
+Reordering a Single Project or Program by Project Score

 Via the Sort by Project Score context menu option, you may assign a single project or program its rank by project score, which is displayed in the Project Score tab of the Edit Project window.